 Napa Valley Marathon 2019

-In Running, Travel, Longform, Race
+In Running, Longform, Race, Travel

 Today was hard.
 It started with optimism, concern at the 13.1 miles, then despair at mile 19.
 It ended with a desperate comeback attempt at mile 22, that faltered over the last 5K, and a wheelchair brought out for me after the finish line.